paulusTecnion/uberlogger-esp32/readme.md

 - Turn on the Uberlogger
 - Then hold the "mode" and "reset" button simultaneously and release the "reset" button.
 A new COM port should pop on your PC.
 - Use `idf.py build flash` to build and flash the Uberlogger or add the `-p COMPORT` parameter where COMPORT is the COM port name/location, to flash directly without using auto-detect.
+- After flashing is done, you need to manually press the reset button again to make the new software active.

 ---